nrlab-CRUK/UNITE-paper/README.md

 | strand   | +       | Strand                               |

-The snippets/steps of running the UNITE pipeline are as follows:
+The snippets/steps used in the UNITE paper are as follows:
 # Prepare model input features/arrays

 ## Step 1: index bam files (when needed)